MicrosoftDocs/win32/desktop-src/Virtual/msvm-summaryinformation.md

 ---
 title: Msvm\_SummaryInformation class
-description: Used in the GetSummaryInformation method in the Msvm\_VirtualSystemManagementService class to quickly retrieve common information related to a virtual machine or snapshot. ms.assetid: '91503a84-5899-4f98-b8c9-6bfdddae2003'
+description: Used in the GetSummaryInformation method in the Msvm\_VirtualSystemManagementService class to quickly retrieve common information related to a virtual machine or snapshot. ms.assetid: 91503a84-5899-4f98-b8c9-6bfdddae2003
+keywords:
+- Msvm_SummaryInformation class Hyper-V
-keywords: ["Msvm_SummaryInformation class Hyper-V", "Msvm_SummaryInformation class Hyper-V , described"]
+- Msvm_SummaryInformation class Hyper-V , described
 topic_type:
 - apiref
 api_name: